-Qantas is bringing its Airbus A380 back onto the Sydney-Hong Kong route from late October 2023 through to February 2024 in a sign of continued demand for travel to the Asian metropolis.
+Qantas is bringing its Airbus A380 back onto the Sydney-Hong Kong route from this week through to February 2024, in a sign of continued demand for travel to the Asian metropolis.

 It’s a familiar pattern from pre-pandemic years, with the superjumbo increasing capacity across the peak travel season spanning from Australian summer through to Chinese New Year and beyond.

 Compared to the smaller Airbus A330 which usually plies the 9+ hour route, the A380 has not only almost three times as many business class seats when you include the first class suites, which we’ll get to in a minute, and a hundred more economy seats (quite bearable for at least the Sydney-Hong Kong daytime leg), it also adds 35 premium economy recliners to the mix.

 The red-tailed A380 from Sydney to Hong Kong will take over from the A330 as QF127 on Tuesday October 31, returning to Sydney as QF128 that same evening.

 At the time of writing, the Qantas timetable shows the superjumbo listed as QF127/QF128 for every day except Monday and Thursday – on which days the A330 slots back in – until it becomes a daily A380 service from mid-December through to late February (although we stress that these schedules can change).

 But unlike its refurbished siblings, which have been upgraded with the same business class and premium economy seats as the Boeing 787s plus a vastly better inflight lounge space, this HK-bound A380 remains in its original configuration dating back to 2008.

 In business class, that means the old Skybed business class berths in a 2-2-2 layout.